- About.

 Be at the Forefront of the Water and Wastewater Solutions in Developing Asia.

-Be part of the transformation journey of the region’s water and wastewater service industry at ASIAWATER today!
-Register your participation today!
+Be part of the transformation journey of the region’s water and wastewater service industry at ASIAWATER!
+Save the date or participate as our exhibitor.